MrThearMan/CI/README.md

 ### PyPI release pipeline

-This pipeline can be used to build and release the library to [PyPI] with poetry using a [PyPI token] stored in the repository's [actions secrets].
+This pipeline can be used to build and release the library to [PyPI] with uv using a [PyPI token] stored in the repository's [actions secrets].

-> Note that the poetry [version] configuration needs to be updated and match
+> Note that the `project.version` in `pyproject.toml` needs to be updated and match
 > the tag created for the release or this job will fail (can include v-prefix,
 > e.g., `v0.0.1`).